canndroid/ServerlessTwitterBot/STEP6.md

 The next part can be read as a sentence 'on push branches master'.
 This is when your action will trigger.

+**NOTE** GitHub is now defaulting the default branch name as 'main' so you may need to set this accordingly or the workflow will not be triggered as it will be set against a branch that does not exist.
+If your default branch name for you repository is 'main', replace the line 'master' with 'main'.

 `FUNC_APP_NAME:` you need to set this to be your Function App Name.
 This is the same as we used in the Service Principal.
 The URL safe version of the name of the Function App we created.

 The jobs section is all related to what we want the workflow to do.
 It's very human readable and means what it says.